TheCodeSummoner/SecurityPi/solutions/phpmyadmin/README.md

 #### Correct command

-Correct SQL command is present in the *correct_query* file.
+Correct SQL command is present in the *correct_command* file.
 After executing it, the file content can be viewed at *ip/backdoor.php* (where *ip* is PI's ip).

 ## Conclusion